 This literature is growing, and some nice asymptotic results have already been derived - see Stock and Watson (1998), Forni, Hallin, Lippi, and Reichlin (2000) and Bai and Ng (2002).
 Still, some criticisms to this approach remain:

-- 1. the results are very sensitive to the scale measurement of the variables, - 2. the principal components are constructed without taking into consideration any relationship between the regressors and the dependent variable, and - 3. the results are usually very hard to interpret.
+- the results are very sensitive to the scale measurement of the variables, and - the principal components are constructed without taking into consideration any relationship between the regressors and the dependent variable.